-Taraji P. Henson And Kate Spade Launch Mental Health Wellness Pods at HBCUs
+Taraji P. Henson And Kate Spade Launch Mental Health Wellness Pods At HBCUs

-Tarai P. Henson is a big advocate for mental health, especially when it comes to the mental health of Black women.
-And earlier this week, the actress announced her latest initiative towards mental health support – wellness pods.
+Taraji P. Henson is a big advocate for mental health, especially when it comes to the mental health of Black women.
+Earlier this week, the actress announced her latest initiative towards mental health support – wellness pods.

 Taraji’s foundation, the Boris Lawrence Henson Foundation, has partnered with Kate Spade New York to bring wellness pods to HBCU campuses.
 The actress’s foundation, which is named after her father who struggled with his mental health, was founded in 2018 to help destigmatize the notions around mental health while providing mental health services to Black communities.